-The Group Insurance Commission (GIC) has begun implementation of the 2012 health care cost containment legislation, which is expected to accelerate changes to the way doctors, hospitals and other health care providers are paid for their services.
+The GIC has begun implementation of the 2012 health care cost containment legislation, which is expected to accelerate changes to the way doctors, hospitals and other health care providers are paid for their services.
 Through this process the GIC aims to limit growth in premiums, avoid higher co-pays and deductibles and improve patient health.
 The GIC estimates it will save taxpayers hundreds of millions of dollars over five years with improved quality of care.
+In keeping with this commitment to cost containment, the GIC recently approved the lowest premium rate increase in over 10 years.
+The average fiscal 2015 premium rates for GIC state and municipal members will grow by 1%, considerably lower than the national employer trend of an estimated 5.2% rate increase for 2015.